mishrahul/occ-test-two/README.md

 5. Copy code to the clipboard using the provided buttons.

 ## Languages supported
-C#, C++, Fortran, GO Lang, Java, Python, Ruby, Scala, VB.Net
+C#, C++, Fortran, GO Lang, Java, Python, Ruby, Scala, VB.Net.
+Scope for more languages.

 ## Technologies
 * HTML & CSS